Nictiz/Nictiz-testscripts/README.md

 * As stated above, they may not begin with and underscore.
 Apart from that, there are no strict naming limitations.
 * Folders may be nested up to three levels deep.
-* One of folder names in the subfolder hierarcy must correspond with a "role" that the user (the system under test) plays in the exchange.
+* One of folder names in the subfolder hierarchy must correspond with a "role" that the user (the system under test) plays in the exchange.
 Default roles are "XIS-Server" and "PHR-Client" (MedMij) and "Sending-System", "Receiving-System", "Serving-System" and "Retrieving-System", but others may be used if it makes more sense for the information standard (see the `roles` property below).

 ## Build scripts